w3c/wcag3/guidelines/groups/animation-and-movement/avoid-physical-harm/trigger-warning-available.md

 :::tests
 <b>Procedure</b>

 For each trigger:
-2. Check if a warning is provided before the user encounters the trigger.
+1. Check if a warning is provided before the user encounters the trigger.
-3. Check that the same information is available without triggers.
+2. Check that the same information is available without triggers.

 <b>Expected results</b>
-* #2 and #3 are true
+* #1 and #2 are true
 :::